Skip to main content

 Bond measures tend to make an appearance in nearly every local election, and this November’s overstuffed ballot is no exception.

-San Francisco voters are set to decide on both Prop.
+San Francisco voters decided to approve both Prop.
 A and Prop.
-B, which are meant to fund improvements for public schools, homeless shelters, and hospitals.
+B, meant to fund improvements for public schools, homeless shelters, and hospitals.

 These measures provide upfront funding for projects, which are paid off over time—with interest—through limited property tax increases.